 Maplewood in Essex County, New Jersey — The American Northeast (Mid-Atlantic)

 Location.
-40° 44.518′ N, 74° 16.409′ W. Marker is in Maplewood, New Jersey, in Essex County.
-Marker is at the intersection of Ridgewood Road and W Cedar Lane, on the right when traveling south on Ridgewood Road.
+40° 44.081′ N, 74° 16.754′ W. Marker is in Maplewood, New Jersey, in Essex County.
+Marker is at the intersection of Ridgewood Road and Durand Road, on the right when traveling south on Ridgewood Road.
 Touch for map.
-Marker is locted in front of a private residence.
 Marker is in this post office area: Maplewood NJ 07040, United States of America.
+Touch for directions.